imagej/imagej.github.io/_pages/libs/imageja.md

 title: ImageJA
 section: Explore:Libraries
 artifact: net.imagej:ij
-icon: /media/icons/imagej-1.x.png
+icon: /media/icons/imagej.png
 ---

-ImageJA is a project that provides a clean [Git](/develop/git) history of the [ImageJ 1.x](/software/imagej-1.x) project, with a proper 'pom.xml' file so that it can be used with [Maven](/develop/maven) without hassles.
+ImageJA is a project that provides a clean [Git](/develop/git) history of the [ImageJ](/software/imagej) project, with a proper 'pom.xml' file so that it can be used with [Maven](/develop/maven) without hassles.

 {% include aside title="Old versions of `ij.jar`" content="
 * Versions up to 1.48q are [in the SciJava Maven repository](http://maven.scijava.org/content/repositories/releases/net/imagej/ij/).